2013 Stanley Cup playoffs: Television

 National Canadian English-language coverage of the first three rounds of the playoffs were split between CBC and TSN.
 This was the fifth year of a six-year agreement in which CBC and TSN selected the rights to individual series in the first three rounds using a draft-like setup.
-CBC held exclusive rights to the Stanley Cup Finals.
+CBC held exclusive rights to the Stanley Cup Final.
 French-language telecasts were broadcast on RDS and RDS2.

 This marked the second year of a contract between the NHL and Comcast's NBCUniversal to air the playoffs in the United States.
 As part of the deal, local coverage from regional sports networks could co-exist with national broadcasts by NBC and associated channels NBC Sports Network, CNBC and NHL Network during the first round.
 The NBC Sports Group's family of channels gained exclusive rights to the conference semifinals and beyond.

 For the first time since they started broadcasting Stanley Cup playoff games in 2006, NBC televised Saturday primetime contests in both the conference semifinals and conference final rounds instead of in the afternoon.
 The delayed start of the playoffs caused afternoon conflicts with NBC's coverage of the French Open, among other events in late May.